 Everything we know about the material world and the people who live on it, beyond a few hundred years, we’ve learned from archaeology.

-So why consider voluntourism?
+So why consider an archaeology volunteer trip?

 Unlike college students enrolled in a field school and their instructors, volunteers on vacation can work at archaeology sites during the day, then skip the lectures.